mikemaccana/outdated-browser-rework/README.md

 #### Options

- - __browserSupport__:Object - A matrix of browsers and their major versions - see above for demo.
+ - __browserSupport__: Object - A matrix of browsers and their major versions - see above for demo.
 Anything less will be unsupported. `false` means all versions are unsupported.
- - __requiredCssProperty__:String - A CSS property that must be supported.
+ - __requiredCssProperty__: String - A CSS property that must be supported.
- - __messages__:Object - Customize upgrade messages for your purposes.
-See `languages.json` for more details.
+ - __messages__: Object - Customize upgrade messages for your purposes.
+See the above default options for an example.
+ - __language__: String - A language string to be used for the messages in the notification.
+Default is `en`.
+See `languages.json` for supported languages.
+Can be used instead of __messages__ if preferred.
- - __requireChromeOnAndroid__:Boolean - Ask Android users to install Chrome.
+ - __requireChromeOnAndroid__: Boolean - Ask Android users to install Chrome.
+Default is `false`.
  - __isUnknownBrowserOK__: Boolean.
 Whether unknown browsers are considered to be out of date or not.
 The default is `false`, ie. unknown browsers are considered to be out of date.
 Consider setting `true` and using `requiredCssProperty` to catch missing features.

 ## SCSS